 A Reuters survey had forecast that prices would be unchanged for the month and down 3.2 percent annually following a 5.3 percent annual drop in November.

 The S&P/Case-Shiller U.S. national home price index, which covers all nine census divisions, fell 2.5 percent in the fourth quarter from the same time a year earlier.
 This measure, like the 20-city and 10-city indexes, have seen smaller annual declines all through 2009.

-On a seasonally adjusted basis, the 20-city index rose 0.3 percent in December, S&P said, matching the November increase.
+On a seasonally adjusted monthly basis, the 20-city index rose 0.3 percent in December, S&P said, matching the November increase.